 On completion of this unit, students should be able to:

-- explain the use of self-monitoring of blood glucose and interpret results
+- examine the process of self-monitoring of blood glucose and interpret results

 - apply nutrition therapy and physical activity guidelines to the management of pre-diabetes and diabetes

-- identify the psychosocial issues associated with diabetes self-management and the role of the multidisciplinary healthcare team
+- discuss the psychosocial issues associated with diabetes self-management and the role of the multidisciplinary healthcare team

 Prescribed Learning Resources

 - Prescribed text information is not currently available.